-Over watering a new planted palm is a common problem.
+Overwatering a newly planted palm is a common problem.
 You will notice the palm tree leaves turning brown or yellow and falling off quickly without drying first.
 To avoid this mistake, you need to make sure the palm soil has good drainage.

 You can do it by adding 30%-50% sand to the soil mix when you plant your palm.
-A new planted palm tree should be watered every day for the first week.
+A newly planted palm tree should be watered every day for the first week.

 2. Providing Not Enough Water